darklang/tablecloth/README.md

   OCaml
 - are backed by Belt and the `Js` library for Bucklescript/ReasonML,
 - use labelled arguments so that can be used with both pipefirst and pipelast,

+We also have design goals that are not yet achieved in the current version. the APIs:
-- \*have efficient algorithms tuned for the platform,
+- should have efficient algorithms tuned for the platform,
-- \*support PPX derivers,
+- should support PPX derivers,
-- \*do not throw any exceptions,
+- should do not throw any exceptions,
-- \*are well documented, with well-known and consistent edge-case behaviour,
+- should be well documented, with well-known and consistent edge-case behaviour,
-- \*are well tested.
+- should be well tested.

 ## Contributing